 On February 28, 2020, the Company concluded a private placement by issuing 1,291,000 units at a price of \$0.40 per unit for net proceeds of \$509,173 after deducting share issuance costs of \$7,227.
 A commission of \$3,684 was paid in connection with this private placement.
 Each unit onsists of one common share and one warrant for a total of 1,291,000 common shares and 1,291,000 warrants.
 Each warrant will entitle the holder to acquire one additional common share of the Company at an exercise price of \$0.65 until February 28, 2022.
 The Company may, at its option, accelerate the expiry date under certain conditions.
-These warrants have been recorded at a value of \$77,413 based on the Black-Scholes option pricing model using the assumptions described below (Note 9 (c)).
+These warrants have been recorded at a value of \$77,413 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
 As part of this private placement, the Company also issued a total of 9,210 broker warrants.
 Each broker warrant entitles its holder to purchase one common share at \$0.65 per share until February 28, 2022.
-These warrants have been recorded at a value of \$601 based on the Black-Scholes option pricing model using the assumptions described below (Note 9 (c)).
+These warrants have been recorded at a value of \$601 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
+As part of this private placement, the Company 28, 2022.
+These warrants have been recorded at a value of \$601 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
 As a result, the broker warrants were recorded under warrants and as share issuance costs as a reduction of share capital in the statement of changes in equity.
 Share issuance costs amounted to \$7,828 including the fair value of the broker warrants of \$601.

 On March 6, 2020, the Company concluded a private placement by issuing 1,052,500 units at a price of \$0.40 per unit for net proceeds of \$408,080 after deducting share issuance costs of \$12,920.
 A commission of \$11,300 was paid in connection with this private placement.
 Each unit onsists of one common share and one warrant for a total of 1,052,500 common shares and 1,052,500 warrants.
 Each warrant will entitle the holder to acquire one additional common share of the Company at an exercise price of \$0.65 until March 28, 2022.
 The Company may, at its option, accelerate the expiry date under certain conditions.
-These warrants have been recorded at a value of \$62,294 based on the Black-Scholes option pricing model using the assumptions described below (Note 9 (c)).
+These warrants have been recorded at a value of \$62,294 based on the Black-Scholes option pricing model using the assumptions described below (Note 10 (d)).
 As part of this private placement, the Company also issued a total of 28,000 broker warrants.
 Each broker warrant entitles its holder to purchase one common share at \$0.65 per share until March 6, 2022.
-These warrants have been recorded at a value of \$1,799 based on the Black-Scholes option pricing model using the assumptions described below (Note 9 (c)).
-As a result, the broker warrants were recorded under warrants and as share issuance costs as a reduction of share capital in the statement of changes in equity.
+These warrants have been recorded at a value of \$1,799 based on the Black-Scholes option pricing model using the assumptions described under warrants and as share issuance costs as a reduction of share capital in the statement of changes in equity.
 Share issuance costs amounted to \$14,719 including the fair value of the broker warrants of \$1,799.